TtheBC01/Cloud-in-a-Box/README.md

 ## Configuring IPFS WebUI

-To get the IPFS Web UI to work properly, you'll need to follow the directions on the startup page the first time you visit it.
+To get the IPFS Web UI to work properly, you'll need to follow the directions on the startup page the first time you click on the
+IPFS service in the auth portal.
 It will ask you to run the following two commands in the IPFS container (with `example.com` replaced with your public URL):

 ```shell
 ipfs config --json API.HTTPHeaders.Access-Control-Allow-Origin '["https://example.com", "http://localhost:3000", "http://127.0.0.1:5001", "https://webui.ipfs.io"]'